redcode-labs/easyWSL/README.md

 > Made with ❤ by @wrobeljakub and @redcode-labs team.

+## easyWSL 2.0

+The new version of easyWSL with graphical interface and many new features is almost finished.
+If you want to test the upcoming release please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLScPDEdioodHhtJHdnrep4boNk4NAHyvwiQ0XZSKh26omkWfGg/viewform).

 ## What does this project do?

 There's a script inside which downloads a .tar or .tar.gz image from Docker Hub.
 In fact, it can be more than just one .tar/.tar.gz, that's why bsdtar.exe is included in this repo, because it is responsible for 'merging' all .tar/.tar.gz files together.
 Then, one big .tar/.tar.gz is created (if it's needed, we don't have to do this thing if the image contains just one layer) and can be easily exported as a WSL distro.